All Episodes

 They tried a really disgusting one, this rapist line, which is one of the most important things I've ever seen in politics.

-We're gonna back you up.
+We're going to back you up.

 And we won one.

-And that win, I believe, is really just and listen, it's not a scientific sample.
+And that win, I believe, is really just, and listen, it's not a scientific sample.

 I don't want to oversell it.

-But based on me just driving around in my town, which is a 50-50 Republican Democrat County, Martin County, Florida, Republicans could not be more ecstatic that we finally have a warrior and a fighter in the White House who is not going to flee the battlefield when that identity politics or disgusting label uh comes in from the Democrat Party.
+But based on me just driving around in my town, which is a 50-50 Republican Democrat county, Martin County, Florida, Republicans could not be more ecstatic that we finally have a warrior and a fighter in the White House who is not going to flee the battlefield when that identity politics or disgusting label comes in from the Democrat Party.

-And I think it's really uh spiced up the Republican base, and I think we may have uh we may have a a decent uh election day.
+And I think we may have a decent election day.

 Well, I'm not sure.

-I can't I can't read the tea leaves.
+I can't read the tea leaves.

-Um I think it all comes down in these midterm elections, always comes down to turnout, and if people are motivated, like the Rasmussen poll says, uh then it would happen.
+I think it all comes down in these midterm elections, always comes down to turnout.

 This is a dramatic 25-point shift in just the last six weeks, Greg Jarrett.